beyimjan/shell-whiz/README.md

 The assistant can be easily configured for any task using command line arguments.

 The most powerful option is `-p "..."` or `--preferences "..."`.
 This setting can be used to select the shell environment or even the language of the assistant's responses.
-The default value is `I use Bash on Linux.`.
+The default value is `I use Bash on Linux`.

 Run `sw ask --help` for more information.